-- (1) The number of Years Early is the period between the dates (i) and (ii) below, where: - (i) is the date of the member's (voluntary or involuntary) early retirement. - (ii) is the date (or dates) on which the member would be entitled to unreduced benefits without employer consent - ie CRA (between 60 and 65) or PA65, depending on the membership being considered.
-Please note that this is different to the definition for the member's early retirement factors as described in the latest version of Government Actuary's Department guidance note on early retirement, since a reduction is applied to pension debits taken before age 60 even if the rule of 85 is satisfied before age 60. - (2) Practitioners may need to refer to this table twice (with different values of Years Early) when preparing calculations.
-If tapered factors are required they are derived from these two sets of factors. - (3) If the date in (1)(i) is later than the date in (1)(ii), then it should be clear that no reductions are to be applied (to the relevant part of the membership under consideration, if applicable). - (4) Where the number of Years Early is not an integer number, the reduction factors from the table should be interpolated for part years.
+- (1) The number of Years Early is the period between the dates (i) and (ii) below, where: - (i) is the date of the member's (voluntary or involuntary) early retirement. - (ii) is the date (or dates) on which the member would be entitled to unreduced benefits without employer consent i.e. CRA (between 60 and 65) or PA65, depending on the membership being considered.
+Please note that this is different to the definition for the member's early retirement factors as described in the latest version of Government Actuary's Department guidance note on early retirement, since a reduction is applied to pension debits taken before age 60 even if the rule of 85 is satisfied before age 60. - (2) Practitioners may need to refer to this table twice (with different values of Years Early) when preparing calculations - (3) If the date in (1)(i) is later than the date in (1)(ii), then it should be clear that no reductions are to be applied (to the relevant part of the membership under consideration, if applicable). - (4) Where the number of Years Early is not an integer number, the reduction factors from the table should be interpolated for part years.